+We started our exploration at Udayagiri.
 There’s a ticket of ₹25 ($0.35) per person for entering the Udaygiri caves, while there isn’t any ticket for Khandagiri.
-The rates are different from citizens of SAARC countries and citizens of other countries.
+The rates are different for citizens of SAARC countries and citizens of other countries.
+As we ascended the gentle ramp, the intricate carvings began to reveal themselves.
+The hill, named after the sun god Udaya, clearly held deep religious significance for the Jain monks who once resided here.

-Ascending the ramp at Udayagiri, there is Swargapuri (Cave 9) to the right with its devotional figures.
-Hathi Gumpha (Elephant Cave; Cave 14) at the top has a 117-line inscription relating the exploits of its builder, King Kharavela of Kalinga, who ruled from 168 to 153 BCE.
+We passed Swargapuri (Cave 9) on our right, its devotional figures still retaining a sense of piety.
+Our climb culminated at the famed Hathi Gumpha (Elephant Cave; Cave 14) at the summit.
+This cave is particularly significant as it houses a remarkable 117-line inscription, a historical record etched in stone, detailing the heroic exploits and achievements of its builder, King Kharavela of Kalinga, who ruled from 168 to 153 BCE.
+Imagine a king’s story, carved for eternity!

 Hello Sir, I visited these caves around 9 years back and was simply wowed by it.
 It is so serene and peaceful there.
 Wish there was someone who knew Brahmi language!
 Thank you for sharing this.